Hack The Box - TwoMillion

 js-beautify

-The code contains two functions, verifyInviteCode() makes a POST request to /api/v1/invite/verify and makeInviteCode() makes a POST request to /api/v1/invite/how/to/generate.
+The code above contains two functions, verifyInviteCode() makes a POST request to /api/v1/invite/verify and makeInviteCode() makes a POST request to /api/v1/invite/how/to/generate.

 POST /api/v1/invite/how/to/generate

-The decrypted message said "In order to generate the invite code, make a POST request to /api/v1/invite/generate"
+The decrypted message said In order to generate the invite code, make a POST request to /api/v1/invite/generate:

 CyberChef

-After visiting that endpoint, a new code was generated encoded in base64.
+After visiting that endpoint, a new code was generated encoded in base64:

 POST /api/v1/invite/generate

-Once it was decoded, a valid invite code was provided.
+Once it was decoded, a valid invite code was provided:

 b64 decode